WuJunde/WuJunde/README.md

 - 👋 Hi, I’m Junde Wu, a AI Reseacher, Builder, Founder.
 - 🧑‍💻 Now PhD @Oxford.
-Was a senior research scientist at Baidu, and Founder of Panoptes Group, a startup building checkout-free grocery vision system, which was acquired by SenseTime in 2021.
+Was a Tech lead at Baidu.
+More previously the Founder of Panoptes Group, which is a startup building checkout-free grocery vision system (acquired by SenseTime in 2021).
 - 👀 I’m interested in Buddhism☸️, Artificial Intelligence🤖, Medicine🧬, Economics💸 and Modern Art🧽.
 - 💞️ I like building things for social good🧑‍🔧 and exploring how things work🤯.
 I like writing, many of my thoughts and works are published on academic conferences/journals.
 Check my [Google Schorlar](https://scholar.google.com/citations?user=FZSKG-AAAAAJ&hl=en  )🎓
 - 📫 Welcome to email 📨 : jundewu@ieee.org.
 See my personal news📰 on twitter: [@JundeMorsenWu](https://twitter.com/JundeMorsenWu)